WheteThunger/ModularCarCodeLocks/README.md

 ## Commands

 - `carcodelock` (or `ccl`) -- Deploy a code lock to the car you are aiming at.
 You must be within several meters of the car.
 You can also aim at a lift to target the car currently on it.
-  - The player must not be building blocked.
+  - You must not be building blocked.
   - By default, the car must be on a lift.
 This is configurable.

 ## Permissions